remidinishanth/distributed_systems/s3/ceph/readme.md

 * To return list of objects in the bucket quickly, similar to directory
 <img width="671" height="369" alt="image" src="https://github.com/user-attachments/assets/18877233-dc8b-4275-9f10-5a11083ab094" />

+Hence during object creation, we need to update bucket index
 <img width="684" height="363" alt="image" src="https://github.com/user-attachments/assets/0593a5f9-34a4-4106-a9cb-53083358965a" />